 Patient transfer technology assists nurses.

-Facing a constant challenge of an increasingly overweight population can lead to debilitatiing injuries.
-DC motor driven, transfer device technology enables the movement of patients with a minimum effort.
+Facing a constant challenge of an increasingly overweight population can lead to debilitating injuries.
+DC motor driven, transfer device technology enables the movement of patents with a minimum of effort.

 The new design incorporates two speeds where the device operated at 25 or 50 mm/s. “maxon’s wide selection of gearbox diameters, gear ratios, and number of gear stages allowed us to fine tune the products overall speed while maintaining the highest level of torque,” he said.
 Combining the maxon DEC 50/5 motor control unit with either the 45mm or 40mm motor streamlined the design and additionally smoothed the operation of the device.
 The complete design includes four 40mm brushless DC motors fitted with 42mm 43:1 ceramic planetary gearboxes and four maxon servo-amplifiers all powered by a single 400W, 48V DC power supply.